atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/CONFLUENCE_CONFIGURATION.md

 ```

 ## Dataset restore configuration
-To restore the dataset into the newly created instance, configure the following parameters.
+To restore the dataset into the newly created instance, configure all the parameters in this section.

 ### Database Snapshot Identifier